Integrated Writing 6

 Just like the discussion of scope and scale in the Timed Writing 6 chapter, outlining your essay first will set you up for success.
 The outline will establish if your writing is more foucsed on a summary comparison or synthesis.
 In other words, are the sources meant to work together to support the same ideas?
 Or are you meant to find and explore differences?
 That scope will be clear from the prompt, but the scale of the detail that you need for your writing is often open.

 This means that it is up to you to recognize important information as you read or listen.
 In highly controlled integrated writing tasks like you see on the TOEFL, the sources and task are always structured the same and require minimal effort in the choosing.

 As you can see, the structure in the two sources is exactly parallel.
 The same points are given in the same order, with the only variation being the point of view on the topic.
+The listening passage with usually disagree with the reading passage.
+This is not always the case, so they may agree sometimes.
+However, usually the listening will have an opposing or oposite opinion than the reading.
+The points being discussed will be in the same order for both.
 This allows you to focus on creating your contrasting organization without requiring multiple reviews of the original source.